-- Developer/owner shall locate the yard waste processing, curing and open storage areas not less than four hundred (400) feet from the southern, eastern and northern property limits and not less than one hundred (100) feet from the western property line. - Developer/owner shall locate stormwater retention areas not less than two hundred (200) feet from southern, eastern and northern property limits. - The developer/owner shall locate parking areas not less than two hundred (200) feet from property line. - The developer/owner shall provide separate loading/unloading areas for commercial and residential users of the facility. - Developer/owner shall designate an area which may be used by local organizations and the general public for a public garden demonstration area.
+- Developer/owner shall locate the yard waste processing, curing and open storage areas not less than four hundred (400) feet from the southern, eastern and northern property limits and not less than one hundred (100) feet from the western property line. - Developer/owner shall locate stormwater retention areas not less than two hundred (200) feet from southern, eastern and northern property limits. - The developer/owner shall locate parking areas not less than two hundred (200) feet from property line. - The developer/owner shall provide separate loading/unloading areas for commercial and residential users of the facility.

+- Developer/owner shall designate an area which may be used by local organizations and the general public for a public garden demonstration area.
 Such area will be located in the northeastern portion of the property not less than one hundred seventy-five (175) feet from property limits.
-Developer/owner will provide markers to identify the designated area. - Developer/owner shall limit ingress and egress to a single access road to be located to form the westbound departure and eastbound approach lanes for a new intersection to be constructed for realignment of the intersection of Park Avenue and State Road 405.

-- Developer/owner shall provide landscaping for the facility entrance way designed to provide screening of facility operations. - Developer/owner shall not clear existing natural vegetation from undeveloped portions of the property except as required for maintenance.
+Developer/owner will provide markers to identify the designated area. - Developer/owner shall limit ingress and egress to a single access road to be located to form the westbound departure and eastbound approach lanes for a new intersection to be constructed for realignment of the intersection of Park Avenue and State Road 405. - Developer/owner shall provide landscaping for the facility entrance way designed to provide screening of facility operations. - Developer/owner shall not clear existing natural vegetation from undeveloped portions of the property except as required for maintenance.
 However, nothing herein shall prevent clearing vegetation as necessary at the time of development. - Developer/owner shall not adversely impact or fill major wetlands systems within the property that are contiguous to off-site wetlands.

 Analysis of Administrative Policy #3 - Compatibility between this site and the existing or proposed land uses in the area.
 This portion of property (N 1/3 of site) is currently undeveloped and lies within the Planned Industrial Future Land Use designation.
 The site abuts industrial zoning along its northern boundary (City of Titusville) and against existing county facilities to its south identified as a land use of Planned Industrial.
-The applicant (County) is proposing to add a new use to an existing site in order to support centralized garbage collection which will then be hauled away to a disposal facility.
-The proposed use is as a Solid Waste Transfer Station.
-This site shares a driveway with the development to its south.
-This portion of property is also bounded by roads along its western and eastern sides.
+The applicant (County) is proposing to relocate a transfer station from a second facility located further south to this site in order to support centralized garbage collection which will then be hauled away to a disposal facility.
+Solid Waste staff states that the existing transfer station would then be closed after this facility is operational.

 Analysis of Administrative Policy #4 - Character of a neighborhood or area.
 This site has been part of the overall County land holdings since 1993.
 The applicant states that this new use will utilize the same hours of operation that the existing Mockingbird Mulching Facility currently uses.
 The area has not had a zoning application change of land use within the last five (5) years.
 The character of the area is a mixture of developed warehouse and industrial type uses.
+No information from the City has Titusville has been included into this report except that the adjacent zoning has been identified.